 The Father longs to have children… the more the better.
-He wants us to be with Christ in glory, in His own dwelling (house) once we leave this earth.
-In fact, His love has nothing to do with our condition or our own personality.
+He wants us to be with Christ in glory, in His own dwelling (house).
+In fact, His love has nothing to do with our condition or our own personality or character.
 You see, He loves us perfectly, regardless of who we are and what we have done.
-The only thing He requires on our part is faith in the sacrificial work of Jesus on the cross.
-And He will not impose Himself on us.
-He leaves us totally free to accept the work of His Son.
+The only thing He requires on our part is faith in the sacrificial work of His Son, Jesus, on the cross.
+And God will not impose Himself on you.
+He leaves you totally free to accept the work of His Son or to reject it.
 (Here, we are not addressing the subject of “Predestination” nor the work of the “Holy Spirit”) .

-In creation, God is the God of all of us.
-In redemption, God is the Father of the redeemed.
+In creation, God is the God of all of us (the world).